-Notes to Consolidated Financial Statements (In millions of U.S. dollars, except per share amounts and as otherwise indicated.)
+Notes to Consolidated Financial Statements (In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)
 (Due to rounding, numbers presented may not foot.)
-Years ended December 31, 2020 and 2019
+Years ended December 31, 2021 and 2020

 1. Reporting entity